Post-vasectomy pain syndrome: Symptoms

 Any of the aforementioned pain conditions/syndromes can persist for years after vasectomy.
-The range of PVPS pain can be mild/annoying to the less-likely extreme debilitating pain experienced by a smaller number of individuals in this group.
-There is a continuum of pain severity between these two extremes.
+The pain can range from mild/annoying to extremely debilitating, with a continuum of pain severity between these two extremes.
 Pain is thought to be caused by any of the following, either singularly or in combination: testicular back pressure, overfull epididymides, chronic inflammation, fibrosis, sperm granulomas, and nerve entrapment.
 Pain can be present continuously in the form of orchialgia and/or congestive epididymitis or it can be situational, such as pain during intercourse, ejaculation or physical exertion.

 Mechanisms of pain

 There is a noticeable enlargement of the epididymides in vasectomized men.
 Sperm sometimes leak from the vas deferens of vasectomized men, forming lesions in the scrotum known as sperm granulomas.
 Some sperm granulomas can be painful.
 The presence of a sperm granuloma at the vasectomy site prevents epididymal pressure build-up, perforation, and the formation of an epididymal sperm granuloma.
 It thus lessens the likelihood of epididymal discomfort.

 One study using ultrasound found that the epididymides of patients with post-vasectomy pain syndrome were enlarged and full of cystic growths.